lucasafonsokremer/ansible-centos-base/README.md

 * The user to be configured and used by ansible.
         ansible_centos_base__username: ansible

+* ansible_centos_base__logintimeout_profile = If you don't want ssh connection timeout, check this option to "no".
+By default this variable is set to "yes".

 * ansible_centos_base__root_login = You should use 'yes' or 'no'.
 For example, when the bool was 'yes', the sshd config will allow root login from ssh.

 * authorized_keys file = One ssh public key or more should be setup on file authorized_keys.